How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 [{%- for item in cart.items limit:3 -%}'{{ product-id-prefix }}{{ item.product_id }}_{{ item.variant_id }}'

-Put Bing UET Dynamic Remarketing Audiences Tag To All Shopify Pages
+Put Bing UET Dynamic Remarketing Audiences Tag to All Shopify Pages

 Go to your Shopify account.

-In the left menu select the “Online Store”, then go to the “Themes” section (1).
-In the drop-down menu “Actions” (2), select “Edit Code” (3).
+In the left menu select “Online Store”, then go to the “Themes” section (1).
+In the drop-down “Actions” menu (2), select “Edit code” (3).

 In the “Layout” folder find the snippet named theme.liquid and open it.

-Put the code of the UET tag in the opened code window.
-Place a second personalised part of the code between the <head> and </head> tags.
+Put the code of the UET tag in the theme.liquid window.
+Place the second personalized part of the code between the <head> and </head> tags.
 Save your changes.

-Set Up a UET Purchase Conversion With Dynamic Value Tracking For Bing Shopping
+Set Up a UET Purchase Conversion With Dynamic Value Tracking for Bing Shopping

 Follow the next steps:

 5. Select how you prefer to count conversions: all or unique.
-Correct conversion window if you need.
+Correct the conversion window if you need.

 6. At the end of the page, you will see the UET tag script code.
 This code needs to be refined and placed in the Shopify shopping cart.